-- 88. South Africa is today a great place to live in and many people in the world aspire to live, work or to be citizens of South Africa.
-In the result, many foreign nationals come to South Africa and stay in the country illegally. - 89.
-No one can account for all undocumented migrants.
+- 107. South Africa is today a great place to live in and many people in the world aspire to live, work or to be citizens of South Africa.
+In the result, many foreign nationals come to South Africa and stay in the country illegally. - 108.
+No one can account for all illegal migrants in South Africa.
 Over the years, Africa Check has come across many claims of 5 million migrants, 6 million and even 13 million migrants.
+The figures by Africa Check have been disputed by two organisations.
+They prefer the STATS SA figures whereas the Statistician General explained publicly that it is not his mandate to determine the status of people. - 109.
+The DHA has no idea as to how many illegal immigrants are in South Africa.
+However, Immigration Services deports between 15 000 - 20 000 illegal foreigners every year.
+This number is on the increase. - 110.
+The establishment of the Border Management Authority ("BMA") should significantly reduce the risk of illegal foreigners entering the country illegally71.
+The BMA should enter into public-private partnership with other relevant organisations to deal with border management as provided for in the Border Management Authority Act.